Top 10 destinations to visit in Indonesia

 4. Ubud (Bali)

 Ubud is probably what most people think of Bali minus surfing.
-Endless rice fields, hidden waterfalls, numerous temples and a lot of yoga places.
+Endless rice fields, hidden waterfalls, numerous temples, and a lot of yoga places.
 It's all true and even more beautiful.
 Part of the experience is also staying in a villa with a private pool overlooking a rice fields hill.

 3. Raja Ampat (West Papua)

-One of the Earth's last paradises that remained quite untouched and not overcrowded with tourists.
+One of the Earth's last paradises that remained entirely untouched and not overcrowded with tourists.
 Raja Ampat consists of a group of islands on the western tip of Papua and is also famous for its diving experience.
 Most of the agencies offer weekly sailing tours to get a chance to see most of the archipelago instead of only staying in one place.

 2. Bromo volcano (Java)

-One of the most active volcanoes in the world, placed on a massive Tengger caldera surrounded by the sea of sand on Java island.
-A tour that needs to be done with a guide that will take you for a hike during the night and you will be rewarded with a breathtaking landscape during the sunrise.
+One of the most beautiful active volcanoes in the world, placed on a massive Tengger caldera surrounded by the sea of sand on Java island.
+A tour that needs to be done with a guide that will take you for a hike during the night, and you will be rewarded with a breathtaking landscape during the sunrise.
 Prepare to be awed.